-Guinea-pig flavor?
-Beetles and mushrooms?
-Ice-cream entrepreneur serves up the offbeat
+Cone or scoop: Guinea pig ice cream for sale in Ecuador

-QUITO, Ecuador — It’s a real ice cream flavor: guinea pig.
+QUITO, Ecuador (AP) — It’s a real ice cream flavor: guinea pig.

-Anyone who thinks of guinea pigs as pets — cute, squishy, squeaking bundles of fur — might find that idea hard to digest.
+Anyone who thinks of guinea pigs as pets _ cute, squishy, squeaking bundles of fur _ might find that idea hard to digest.

 The rodents are a traditional hot dish in some Latin American countries, including Colombia, Peru and Bolivia.
 In Ecuador, people typically cook guinea pigs with salt and serve them with potatoes and peanut sauce.
 But one vendor is taking things to another gastronomic level, serving guinea pigs as a cold dessert.